I can escape from the world I see

 “It is with your thoughts, then, that we must work” (1:5).
 The Text puts it like this:

-You must change your mind, not your behavior, and this is a matter of willingness.
+You must change your mind, not your behavior, and this is a matter of will.
 You do not need guidance except at the mind level.
-Correction belongs only at the level where change is possible.
-Change does not mean anything at the symptom level, where it cannot work.
-(T-2.VI.3:4-7)
+Correction belongs only at the level where causation is possible.
+The term does not really mean anything at the symptom level, where it cannot work.
+(T-2.IX.4:5-8)

 The world is the symptom level; the mind is the level of causation.